cyberthal/treefactor-docs/Doc/Tips.md

 Inductive sorting
 ===

 Treefactor filing is fast.
 Think with your fingers, not your brain.
 You can always redo it later.
-It is often better to do it wrong and learn something than to sit there spinning your gears.
+It is often better to do it wrong and learn something than to sit there spinning your wheels.
 Handling the headings improves your grasp of the subject.